Postgraduate Subject Descriptions

 ENGG953 - Modelling of Engineering Management Systems

-Description: Concentrating on the search of appropriate operations research techniques to assist in the solution of engineering management problems and basic experimental design.
-Topics include:- the basic principles of modelling, decision support models, modelling failure processes, search methods, scheduling models, queuing theory and its application, data collection and design, introduction to experimental design, principles of design, importance of randomisation, simple comparative experiments, experiments with a single factor, randomized blocks and related designs, introduction to factorial designs, Taguchi's philosophy of design.
+Concentrating on the search of appropriate operations research techniques to assist in the solution of engineering management problems and basic experimental design.
+Topics include: the basic principles of modelling, decision support models, modelling failure processes, search methods, scheduling models, queuing theory and its application, ANOVA analysis and regression modelling within the context of modelling an existing system.
+Basic statistic knowledge is assumed with use of a statistics package required.
+Self-learning package covering the assumed statistical knowledge is provided

 ENGG954 - Strategic Management for Engineers and Technologists

-Description: The subject introduces engineers and technologists to strategic management.
-This includes basic principles of analysis, decision-making and implementation.
-The aim is to create awareness of strategic issues in engineering and technology based organisations.
-This includes an appreciation of competitive leverage from technology decisions.
-A need for consciousness of these issues amongst engineers is crucial to their function in both profit and not for profit organisations.
+The subject introduces engineers to strategic management.
+This includes basic strategic planning principles.
+The aim is to create awareness of strategic issues which engineering and technology based organisations face and how an organisation goes about developing a strategic plan to address them.
+This includes an appreciation of the nature of competition and competitive leverage that can be achieved from effective technology decisions.
+A need for consciousness of these issues amongst engineers is crucial to their function and development as professionals in both commercial and not for profit organisations.

 ENGG956 - Financial Management for Engineered Assets